Affiliated with the Texas A&M Association of Former Students

 INTERVIEW: Personal or telephone interviews will be scheduled for qualified applicants prior to April 15.
 Applicants are encouraged to interview in person.
 Currently enrolled A&M students are encouraged to request early interviews if they are in NC during December break, Spring break, or other times.

-QUESTIONS: Any questions regarding application or the scholarship application process should be directed to Arlana Peterson 828-782-8429 or to email@example.com.
+QUESTIONS: Any questions regarding application or the scholarship application process should be directed Ken Hawkins at 114 Clubwood Court, Asheville, NC 28803 or email to B744cap@gmail.com.

-VERIFICATION OF GPA: Before transferring funds to A&M, the scholarship committee must have a copy of the recipient’s latest transcript on file, and verify that they maintain a 2.5 GPA.
+VERIFICATION OF GPA: Before transferring funds to A&M each semester, the recipient must send the scholarship committee a current copy of his/her transcript on file.
+Transcripts must be received by December 25 (Fall grades) and June 1 (Spring grades) in order to receive the next semester’s disbursement.
 A PDF copy from the university web system is acceptable.
-Deadlines are: June 1 (for fall disbursement) and January 1 (for spring disbursement).
-Students enrolling at A&M for the first time, will only send a copy of their Fall A&M transcript (due by January 1).
-Missing these deadlines will delay disbursement.
-The scholarship committee will need to know the student’s ID number in order to disperse funds to the correct account.
+Students enrolling at A&M for the first time, will only send a copy of their Fall A&M transcript (due January 1).
+The committee will verify that they maintain a 2.5 GPA and the required 12-hour enrollment on the main A&M campus.
+Missing these deadlines could delay or cancel disbursement.
+The scholarship committee will need to know the student’s ID number in order to disburse funds to the correct account.

 TIPS ON APPLYING FOR A SCHOLARSHIP FROM WCAMC

-Transcripts provide basic information, but we know about your motivation, community service and character only from your letters of recommendation (high school seniors only) and what you tell us about yourself and how you tell us about yourself.
+Transcripts provide basic information, but we will learn about your motivation, community service and character from your letters of recommendation (high school seniors only) plus what you tell us about yourself and how you express it.

 Do some research about A&M. Visit the A&M website at www.tamu.edu.